- What Is a Cervical Cap?

-How to Make Your Cap More Effective for You?
+How to Make Your Cap More Effective for You

-The use of cervical cap is usually recommended along with a spermicide.
+The use of a cervical cap is usually recommended along with a spermicide.
 The spermicide effectively deactivates and kills the incoming sperm.
 When used alone, the cervical cap only provides a physical barrier, but when used along with a spermicide the chances of pregnancy are reduced further, thereby increasing the efficacy of this method of contraception.
 Along with the cap, other methods like condom can be used to increase the success rate.